obonaventure/mmtp-book/quic.rst

 .. note:: Variable length CIDs

    Most transport protocols rely on fixed-length fields because this simplifies the parsing of packet headers.
-For example, the TCP and UDP port numbers are encoded as as 16 bits field.
+For example, the TCP and UDP port numbers are encoded as a 16 bits field.
 However, using fixed-length fields also limits the extensibility of the protocol.
 A TCP server cannot listen to more than :math:`2^{16}` different ports.

    QUIC has opted for variable length CIDs to support very different use cases.
 On the server side, the length of the selected connection identifiers will depend on the architecture of the server.
-Large sites use a load-balancer that distributes the connections to different physical servers.
-They plan to read the CID on the load-balancer to direct the packet to the server that handles this connection.
+Large sites might use a load-balancer that distributes the connections to different physical servers.
+Such a load-balancer can leverage the CID to direct each incoming packet to the server that handles this connection.
 A simple CID would be composed of a server identifier chosen by the load balancer, e.g. in the high order bits of the CID, followed by a connection identifier selected by the physical server.
 Other designs are possible, e.g. by encrypting the CID to prevent attacks where malicious clients try to target a specific server.

    One the client side, variable lengths CIDs bring another benefit.
 As clients typically manage a small number of QUIC connections, they can simply rely on the destination port of the packets that they receive to identify the corresponding QUIC connection.
 This corresponds to a zero-length connection identifier.
 Such a CID is never sent by the server after the handshake.
 This limits the byte overhead of the packets that clients receive.

    A last point to note about these CIDs is their encoding inside the QUIC packets.
 The Initial packet contains the length and the value of both connection identifiers.
 The maximum length for a CID is 20 bytes.
 However, after the handshake, the packets that are exchanged over the QUIC connection only contain the destination CID without any field indicating its length.
-The host that has allocated the CID knows the length of the CIDs that it uses and can thus parse the packets that it receives.
+The host that has allocated the CID knows the length of the CIDs that it uses and can thus parse the packets that it receives without an explicit length information.

 .. crypto part